 pip install causaldata in Python.

-This book is still in the revision process.
-Please do send any comments or questions about the material to email@example.com or to me on Twitter at nickchk.
+While updates to this book material will not be frequent at this point, to keep consistent with the published version, please do send any comments or questions about the material to email@example.com or to me on Twitter at nickchk.
 You can also submit feedback, or report any typos or formatting errors you find, in the Feedback Form.